 I went to India again in 2011, twelve days after my mother passed away from her long battle.
 My trip healed me.
 My practice healed me.
 It was a gift, the whole trip, the way I got back to India and the way the Universe took care of me and showed me the path.
 I spent two months living on the coast of Sri Lanka, teaching yoga and surfing every day.
 My mother was with me every sunrise on the water, she still is.
 I remembered that traveling soothed my soul, softened my heart and taught me acceptance of other cultures and people.

-When I returned I started studying and practicing the ancient art of Thai Yoga Bodywork and learning how this blends so well with my yoga training.
+When I returned I started studying and practicing the art of Thai Yoga Bodywork and learned how this blends so well with my yoga training.
 It allows me to share my energy with others in a more intimate setting and allow my clients to deeply relax, receiving this highly beneficial bodywork.
-I am constantly working to deepen my knowledge of the physical and energetic bodies so that I may help others heal themselves.
-Contact with other humans beings is so healing, and yet how many days go by without touch or a simple hug?
-This bodywork has allowed me to share this healing aspect of touch while educating others about healthy movement.
+I have now completed over 300 hours in training and return to Thailand in 2024 to lead a group of students through the school I currently teach for, Thai Yoga Bodywork Trainings, based out of Asheville.
+I currently offer these trainings in Fayetteville, WV.

 I am grateful to each one of my teachers for I weave all these modalities into my practice.
 I will forever be a student, and work to share my very best with those around me.